Moscow Restaurant: Revitalization

-After the liberalization of China and facing new challenges from the market, the restaurant slowly changed its operational mode, and on November 7, 1984, the restaurant reverted to its original name.
+After the reform and opening up and facing new challenges from the market, the restaurant slowly changed its operational mode, and on November 7, 1984, the restaurant reverted to its original name.
 No longer limited to the politically and economically privileged, the Moscow Restaurant became well known across the city.
 Despite its appearance as a Western fine dining establishment, the dishes were quite affordable, and in the 1980s, the restaurant became a popular place for weddings.
 Its history as formerly the only foreign restaurant in Beijing has made it a site of nostalgia for older residents; despite the government's best efforts to remove all Soviet influence in the 1960s, the admiration for Soviet culture lived on.

 With ballroom chandeliers and towering pillars, the restaurant covers 1300 sqm and has a current capacity of 600 people.
 The restaurant underwent renovations in 2000, with its style differing from how it looked in 1954.
 After complaints from patrons who preferred the older look, the restaurant was renovated again in 2009 to restore the Moscow Restaurant to its original style.
 Rarely changing its menu, the Moscow Restaurant still serves typical Russian fare as well as dishes common in Western fine dining, such as borscht, beef solyanka, cream of mushroom soup, chicken Kiev, and kvass.